In this post I’m sharing why you might want to use Pinterest to promote your business in 2020.

 11. Create multiple pins for the same post

-So you can create 5-7 new pins for each post or piece of content you want to promote – giving you essentially 5- 7 more chances for your pins to get noticed and shared – ultimately driving people back to your site.
+So you can create 5-7 new pins for each post or piece of content you want to promote.
+This gives you essentially 5- 7 more chances for your pins to get noticed and shared!
+Ultimately driving more people back to your site.

-Example – today I looked at the account of a site I sold almost two years ago, to find out that it’s currently got 39,000 engaged viewers a month.
+Example – today I looked at the account of a site I sold almost two years ago.
+It’s currently got 39,000 engaged viewers every month.

-Obviously, without some sort of consistent maintenance, these numbers could decline, as the pins grow outdated or simply lost without continued pinning and promotion, which is why consistency is important.
+Without some sort of consistent maintenance, these numbers could decline.
+Pins grow outdated or simply lost without continued pinning and promotion, which is why consistency matters.

 15. Track Your Results

 I track my Pinterest results in four different ways, which maybe sounds a bit overwhelming but isn’t really.
 I track the following metrics

 I use Google Analytics, to track my site visits.